abpframework/abp/docs/en/Community-Articles/2023-11-06- SerializationDeserialization-Improvements/POST.md

 # .NET 8: Serialization Improvements

 The [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json) namespace provides functionality for serializing to and deserializing from JSON.
-In .NET 8, there have been many improvements to System.Text.Json serialization and deserialization functionality.
+In .NET 8, there have been many improvements to the System.Text.Json serialization and deserialization functionality.

 ## Source generator

-NET 8 includes enhancements of the System.Text.Json source generator that are aimed at making the Native AOT experience on par with the reflection-based serializer.
-This is important because, now you can select source generator for System.Text.Json.
-To see a comparison of Reflection versus source generation in System.Text.Json, check out comparison [documentation](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/reflection-vs-source-generation?pivots=dotnet-8-0#reflection).
+.NET 8 includes enhancements of the System.Text.Json source generator that are aimed at making the Native AOT experience on par with the reflection-based serializer.
+This is important because now you can select the source generator for System.Text.Json.
+To see a comparison of Reflection versus source generation in System.Text.Json, check out the comparison [documentation](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/reflection-vs-source-generation?pivots=dotnet-8-0#reflection).

 ## Interface hierarchies